Diversity, Equity and Inclusion

 - Create workload transparency for faculty and staff.

 - Develop Codes of Conduct that promote a positive work environment that is characterized by collective civility and respect for each individual and is free from any form of discrimination, micro-aggression, bullying, harassment, sexual misconduct, and violence.
-This is currently being developed in the Earth Sciences and will be examined for broader involvement in the College.
+This has been developed in the Earth Sciences and will be examined for broader involvement in the College.

 - Provide training for all faculty and staff following the development of the code of conduct.
 The code shows that there is a commitment to stop inappropriate behaviors and that there are consequences for conduct violations.
 This is needed to build trust that CEOE will protect faculty staff and students from unwanted bad conduct.